Micaiah Carter on Shooting Selena Gomez, the See in Black Initiative, and Working in Quarantine

-Welcome to our new series Ways of Seeing, in which two artists sit down to discuss the nuances of their work, trade industry secrets, and fill each other in on their latest projects.
-The only catch?
-One of them is on staff at W magazine.
-In this week’s edition, visuals editor Michael Beckert chats with Micaiah Carter, who’s shot covers of Pharrell, Megan Thee Stallion, and his latest subject, Selena Gomez.
+Welcome to Ways of Seeing, an interview series that highlights outstanding talent in photography and film—the people behind the camera whose work you should be watching.
+In this week’s edition, senior content editor Michael Beckert In this week’s edition, visuals editor Michael Beckert chats with Micaiah Carter, who’s shot covers of Pharrell, Megan Thee Stallion, and his latest subject, Selena Gomez.

 Right before quarantine, I saw you had a show called Baby Boy.
 Can you tell me a bit more about that?